Note: This post may contain affiliate links. That means if you click on a link and make a purchase we may receive a small commission. Thank you!

-This easy recipe for Southern Hushpuppies comes straight from my grandma’s recipe box and man does it bring back a lot of memories.
-When we would visit Memphis in the summer my grandma and grandpa would always have a fish fry.
-Grandma would make cornmeal crusted fried fish, homemade french fries, and these amazing hushpuppies.
+This easy recipe for Southern Hushpuppies comes straight from my grandma’s recipe box, and man, does it bring back a lot of memories.
+When we would visit Memphis in the summer, my grandma and grandpa would always have a fish fry.
+Grandma would make cornmeal-crusted fried fish, homemade French fries, and these amazing hushpuppies.
 Life was good!

 Needless to say growing up eating homemade hush puppies from a southern grandma’s kitchen has set my standards pretty high and after all of these years I still think her hush puppy recipe is the best.